Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Yeah.

 A: You put pineapple, take a little piece of pineapple over there, rub it on only once a day.
 Next day you put raw apple cider vinegar on it.
 Next day pineapple, next day apple cider vinegar and let it eat away at it a little at a time.
 What your body is doing is putting dead cells there that you're not dissolving inside the body.
-It's just a building there.
+It's just  building there.
 Better on the skin than in your lungs or in your lymphatic system or any of the liver, glands or any of those.
 Better right there.
 I've had a lot of people who've had their cancers right here.

 Q: What about mixing apple cider vinegar with clay?

 A: Not a good idea.
 Because the clay is going to rip the fats out of it and the fats need to react with the apple cider vinegar.
 You're going to damage the tissue.

-So just pineapple, apple cider vinegar rotated?
+Q: So just pineapple, apple cider vinegar rotated?

+A: Yeah.

 Q: Is there a brand of vinegar you recommend?